saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 ---

-The Arista EOS command API, or <b>eAPI</b>, has been maturing since eos 4.12.
+The Arista EOS command API, or <b>eAPI</b>, has been maturing ever since eos 4.12.
 Recently, I started to look into ways to use this API for information retrieval.
-In this article, I am sharing what I learned when exploring a library that is called <b>pyeapi</b>.
+In this article, I am sharing what I learned exploring the eAPI using a library called <b>pyeapi</b>.

 <br>